traceloop/openllmetry/README.md

 It's built and maintained by Traceloop under the Apache 2.0 license.

 The repo contains standard OpenTelemetry instrumentations for LLM providers and Vector DBs, as well as a Traceloop SDK that makes it easy to get started with OpenLLMetry, while still outputting standard OpenTelemetry data that can be connected to your observability stack.
-If you already have OpenTelemetry instrumented, you can add any of our instrumentations directly.
+If you already have OpenTelemetry instrumented, you can just add any of our instrumentations directly.

 ## 🚀 Getting Started